 Whether you’re looking for fans, promoters, venues, agents and so on, you can find people to engage with, using Twitter’s advanced search to start building your following.

-You can use keywords to in the search facility to find people to connect with, and you can even search by location - perfect if you’re looking for venues and more gigs!
+You can use keywords to in the search facility to find people to connect with, and you can even search by location.

 I highly recommend you play around with Twitter’s advanced search to find fans of your genre of music, and anyone else who you want to connect with online to help your music career.